Cuba looks to cooperatives to slow rise of capitalism

 The communist government began leasing Karabali to its employees just six months ago and now the once sleepy club is regularly packed with more than 100 customers from midnight until dawn despite competition from dozens of private and state-run night spots in the city.

-Out on bustling 23rd Street in the Vedado district, bright multicoloured lights beckon a young, almost entirely Cuban crowd into Karabali to see live music on weekends.
+Out on bustling 23rd Street in the Vedado district, bright multicolored lights beckon a young, almost entirely Cuban crowd into Karabali to see live music on weekends.

-Even on Wednesdays, when only recorded music plays, the place is jumping as hip-swivelling patrons dance on stage to rumba.
+Even on Wednesdays, when only recorded music plays, the place is jumping as hip-swiveling patrons dance on stage to rumba.

 A feeling of ownership has replaced the apathy that afflicts many state enterprises, and the cooperative's members are optimistic.
 There is a buzz about the place, their salaries have been tripled, and they get a cut of the profits.